A collage of photos of campaigners and former Guantánamo prisoners with our poster marking 8,400 days of the prison's existence, on January 9, 2025.

 This page features photos of campaigners and supporters across the U.S. and around the world calling for the closure of the prison at Guantánamo Bay via posters marking every 100 days of Guantánamo’s existence, as posted on our Gitmo Clock website, which shows in real time how long Guantánamo has been open.

-We began this campaign seven years ago, on January 11, 2018 (the 16th anniversary of the opening of Guantánamo), and as 2025 begins we’re marking 8,400 days of the prison’s existence on January 9, with the 23rd anniversary of its opening following on January 11.
-Further posters, available soon, will mark 8,500 days on April 19, 8,600 days on July 28, 8,700 days on November 5, and 8,767 days on January 11, 2026, and we will continue this campaign until, eventually, Guantánamo is closed.
+We began this campaign seven years ago, on January 11, 2018 (the 16th anniversary of the opening of Guantánamo), and in 2025 we marked 8,400 days of the prison’s existence on January 9, with the 23rd anniversary of its opening following on January 11, and 8,500 days on April 19, under Donald Trump, who, shamefully, has been using Guantánamo as part of the vile "war on migrants" that he declared when he took office on January 20.

 Former Guantánamo prisoner Mansoor Adayfi marks 8,400 days of the prison's existence on January 9, 2025, and calls on President Biden to take further steps to close it before he leaves office.